 Miss Bateman, Noble (C. Miss Bateman, Hort).
-Flowers more compact than the type, 6 inches across:.
+Flowers are more compact than the type, 6 inches across.
 Sepals are ovate, shortly acuminate, pure white with cream-colored burs; anthers brown.
-Probably of hybrid origin; allied to variety Standishi.
+It is probably of hybrid origin; allied to the variety Standishi.

 Stella, Jackman (C. Stella.
 Hort.).
-Flowers not so large as the last; sepals deep mauve. with a red bar down the center of each.
+Flowers are not as large as the last; sepals deep mauve, with a red bar down the center of each.

 Amalia, Siebold (C. Amalia.
 Hort.).
-Sepals 6 or more, oblong lanceolate, light lilac.
-From Japanese gardens.
+Sepals are 6 or more, oblong lanceolate and light lilac.
+It is sourced from Japanese gardens.

 Lord Lanesborough, Noble (C. Lord Lanesborongh, Hort.).
-Sepals bluish lilac. each with a metallic purple bar.
-A good variety to gradually force to blossom in the greenhouse by March.
+Sepals are bluish lilac, each with a metallic purple bar.
+It is a good variety to gradually force to blossom in the greenhouse by March.

 Lady Lanesborough.
 Noble (C. Lady Lanesborough, Hort.).
-Sepals silver-gray. the bar being lighter colored.
-It will blossom in March in the greenhouse.
+Sepals are silver-gray and the bar lighter colored.
+It blossoms in March in the greenhouse.

 Marie, Simon—Louis (C. Marie.
 Hort.).
-Flowers darjer than the type.
+Flowers are darker than the type.

 The Queen, Jackman (C. The Queen, Hort.).
-Flowers rather compact, the sepals being broader than the type.
+Flowers rather compact, the sepals broader than the type.

 John Murray, Jackman (C. John Murray.
 Hort.).
 Habit and

-foliage bolder than the type.
-Flowers somewhat later.
+foliage are bolder than the type.
+Flowers bloom somewhat later.

 Fair Rosamond, Jackman (C. Fair Rosamond, Hort.).
-Sepals apiculate, broader than the type. and of the same color.
+Sepals are apiculate, broader than the type and of the same color.

 Countess of Lovelace, Jackman (C. Countess of Lovelace, Hort.).
-Flowers double, blue-violet; sepals much imbricated.
-In the second crop of blooms the flowers are single, as is often the case in other double varieties.
+Flowers are double, blue-violet and sepals much imbricated.
+In the second crop of blooms, the flowers are single, as is often the case in other double varieties.

 Albert Victor, Noble (C. Albert Victor, Hort.).
 Flowers much like the type, but large and more compact.
-Suitable for forcing under glass.
+The plant is suitable for forcing under glass.

 Duchess of Edinburgh, Jackman (C. Duchess of Edinburgh, Hort.).
-Flowers double, white, strongly imbricated.
+Flowers are double, white and strongly imbricated.

 Louis van Houttz, Hort.
 (C. Louis van Houtte, Hort.).
-Semi double, rosy white.
+It has semi double, rosy white petals.

 Vesta.
 Endlicher (C. Vesta, Hort.).
 Sepals gray, anthers red.

 Helena.
 Siebold (C. Hslena, Hort.).
-Flowers pure white, with yellow stamens.
+Flowers are pure white, with yellow stamens.

 Sophia.
 Siebold (C. Sophia, Hort.).
-Sepals deep lilac-purple on the edges, with light green bars.
+Sepals are deep lilac-purple on the edges, with light green bars.